 Specific migration testing by EU regulation

 Specific migration limits (SMLs) apply to individual substances or groups of similar substances that are used as raw materials in plastic FCMs.
-The limitations for each allowed raw material substance are given in Regulation (EU) No 10/2011.
+The limitations for each allowed raw material substance are given in Annex I to Regulation (EU) No 10/2011.
 These limits are based on the toxicological risks that different substances cause.

 Specific migration is tested according to EN 13130 by placing the material in contact with a specific food-mimicking solvent, after which the migration of each substance is determined using suitable analytical techniques.
 The migration of non-intentionally added substances (NIAS), such as contaminants and breakdown products, should also be assessed.